Derived Categories of BHK Mirrors: Background

-As we view both Calabi-Yau orbifolds $Z_{A, G}$ and $Z_{A^T, G_A^T}$ as smooth Deligne-Mumford stacks, we must treat the corresponding toric varieties as toric stacks.
+We can now consider the toric stacks associated to these fans.
 For a treatment of toric stacks that will be relevant to the proof of the derived equivalence of BHK mirrors presented here, we direct the reader to Section 5 of \cite{FK14}.
+A nice boon of considering stacks here is that it applies even to the non-Gorenstein case which is prevalent in BHK mirror symmetry.